LiskArchive/lisk-legacy-docs/setup/binary.md

 You will be prompted for your installation directory, pressing enter will choose the default.

-Next you will be prompted, if you wish to synchronize from the Genesis block.
+Next, you will be prompted, if you wish to synchronize from the Genesis block.
 If you answer 'no', which is the default option, the node will download a recent snapshot of the database.
 This will be much faster than synching from the genesis block.

 The installation may take a few minutes.
-Check the scripts output to verify that the installation was successful.
+Check the output of the script to verify that the installation was successful.

-If you recognise an error, try to resolve it by analysing the error output, otherwise you can have a look at our [Troubleshooting Section](../troubleshooting.md).
+If you recognize an error, try to resolve it by analyzing the error output, otherwise, you can have a look at our [Troubleshooting Section](../troubleshooting.md).

 ### Verify successful installation